-Design approach.
-The project manager should initially decide what data should be collected from the image sets and communicate those needs to the analysts as a standardized schema that defines and specifies the data of interest.
+The project manager should initially decide what data should be collected from the image sets and communicate those needs to the analysts as a standardized computer-readable schema that defines and specifies the data of interest.
 Analysis of image sets by all analysts should then be based on that schema.
+The image analysis software should enforce the schema, where deviations from that schema are discouraged unless absolutely necessary.
 The schema should define the required data fields, how they are named, their data type, their format, and constraints on what values they allow.

-Timelapse example.
 Project managers use a Timelapse utility called the template editor (Figure 2) to construct a template file that defines the data schema.
 Analysts place the data template file in the folder containing the image set.
 When the actual Timelapse application is opened (Figure 3), it uses the template schema to build the user interface and to construct the database table that will ultimately contain the data entered by the analyst.
+This enforces the data schema.

-Figure 2 illustrates a screen shot of the template editor in action, where the project manager has specified a schema3.
-Each row specifies all attributes of a particular data field, while each column names the attribute.
-The template editor allows project managers to easily create project specific schemas.
+Figure 2 illustrates a screenshot of the template editor in action.
+In this example, the project manager has specified a fairly simple schema used to count how many goats and hikers are seemed and to track environmental conditions and a few other attributes.5 Generally, each row in the form specifies all attributes of a particular data field, while each column names the attribute.
+The template editor allows project managers to easily create project-specific schemas.
 Each attribute field of the schema is developed with the following options:

-- Type indicates the data type and its format.
+• Type indicates the data type and its format.
 For example, the type DateTime and UTCOffset follow the international standard for specifying dates.
-Counters are positive integers.
+Counters are positive integers and are usually used for counting entities in an image.
 Flags can only contain true/false values.
 Notes are free-form text fields.
 Choices are constrained to a limited number of possible values provided by the project manager.
-For example, a field labelled 'Weather' could be constrained to the values 'Sunny', 'Cloudy', 'Foggy' etc. - Data Label names the data field containing that data, i.e., the column name as it would appear in a database table or a spreadsheet. - Default Value indicates the initial value of that data, which will be applied to every image seen by Timelapse. - List defines the allowable entries for Choice data types.
-Selecting 'Define list' raises a small window where the manager can type in those entries (see Figure 2, lower right side).
+For example, a field labeled "Weather" could be constrained to the values "Sunny," "Cloudy," "Foggy" etc., while a field named "Species" could list-and eventually allow an analyst to select from-all possible species of interest in that ecology.